RahilBA/Seattle-Airbnb-Open-Data/README.md

 ### Overview
 This project is part of Udacity's Data Science Nanodegree course.
 This repository includes the python codes to answer three questions about Airbnb in Seattle following the CRISP-DM process.
 The link to the blog post is [here](https://medium.com/@rahil.bagheri/using-data-to-help-seattle-airbnb-hosts-and-guests-make-smarter-decisions-39749cc43ae).

+### Motivation
+For this project, I was intersected in answering the following questions:
+1) Which AirBnB listing is more profitable?
+2) How the price rates change based on each listings' feature?
+3) Forcast the price rates for future months, for example Jan or Feb 2017?

-The project is following the CRISP-DM process including:
+To answer each question I followed the CRISP-DM process including:

 1) Business Understanding
 2) Data Understanding